|Original-Odhner Model 127, c.1950|

 The detent pawls align with the notches when the bar is fully inserted, allowing the setting rings to rotate.
 Withdrawing the bar by about 2mm blocks the movement of the detent pawls and locks the setting rings in position.

-The locking bar is operated automatically from the winding handle interlock, via a forked pin which engages with the disc at the right-hand end.
+The locking bar is operated automatically from the winding handle locking pin, via the disc at the right-hand end.

 The handle locking pin.